NashOpt - A Python Library for Computing Generalized Nash Equilibria: Examples

-in $233.9$~ms (11 LM iterations) starting from the initial guess $x^{(0)}=0$.
-Note that infinitely many different GNEs can exist for the same combination of active constraints, as clearly shown in~\cite{HB26}.
+For comparison, we also use the nonlinear least-squares approach~\eqref{eq:NLS} and compute the same vGNE $x^\star_v$ as above in {$229.9$}~ms (10 LM iterations) starting from the initial guess $x^{0}=0$.
+The same vGNE is found again by running the proximal ADMM approach described in Section~\ref{sec:prox-admm}, {where we set $\gamma=1$, $\rho=1$, $x^{0}=0$, $\lambda^{0}=0$, which takes {$13.9$}~ms (229 ADMM iterations). }

-Next, we further compare the MILP vs LM approaches on random GNE problems of increasing size.
+Next, we further compare the MILP{, LM, and proximal ADMM} approaches on random GNE problems of increasing size.
 We consider linear-quadratic games with $N$ agents, each controlling $n_i=2$ decision variables, with cost functions $f$ as in~\eqref{eq:LQ-cost} and shared constraints defined by $n_g=2N$ random linear inequalities with unit right-hand side.
-The results are shown in Figure~\ref{fig:example_milp_vs_lm}, where we report the CPU time for computing a GNE via MILP vs LM for increasing number $N$ of agents.
-Computing GNEs on LQ games via MILP is about two orders of magnitude more efficient than by LM with HiGHS, and even more by using Gurobi's the state-of-the-art MILP solver.
+The results are shown in Figure~\ref{fig:example_cputime_comparison}, where{, for an increasing number $N$ of agents,} we report the CPU time for computing a GNE via MILP {and for computing a vGNE by LM and proximal ADMM}.
+Computing GNEs on LQ games via MILP {with HiGHS is} about two orders of magnitude more efficient than by LM, and even more by using Gurobi's state-of-the-art {MILP solver; it also outperforms proximal ADMM (which takes between 258 and 1794 iterations).
+Figure~\ref{fig:example_cputime_comparison_constraints} shows instead the CPU time taken when fixing $N=5$ agents and increasing the number of shared constraints $n_g$ up to 300, showing that MILP methods degrade more in performance compared to proximal ADMM due to the increasing number of binary variables in~\eqref{eq:GNE-MIP}}.